 Existing Department of Health and Human Services (DHHS) and Victorian Building Authority (VBA) guidelines will continue to be cross-referenced and drawn upon.

-What is the timing: The project began in January 2019 and is expected to be completed mid-2019.
-EPA will then produce and publish the revised guidance in late 2019.
+What is the timing: The project began in January 2019 and is expected to be completed by the end of 2019.
+EPA will then produce and publish the revised guidance in 2020.

 Any additional components of work that may arise during the review or further refinement of the guidance will be considered as part of a later stage of work.